 A [X] Please mark your votes as in this example.

+1. To elect the following six Directors for the ensuing year:

+FOR All nominees (except as marked to the contrary) []

+WITHHELD from all nominees []

+For all nominees except as noted below

+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF ALL DIRECTOR NOMINEES.

+Nominees: Patricia Gallup

+David Hall

+David Beffa-Negrini

+Bruce Barone

+Pater Baxter

+Joseph Baute

-1. To elect the following six Directors for the ensuing year: FOR All nominees (except as marked to the contrary) [] WITHHELD from all nominees [] For all nominees except as noted below IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF ALL DIRECTOR NOMINEES.
-Nominees: Patricia Gallup David Hall David Beffa-Negrini Bruce Barone Pater Baxter Joseph Baute To approve the increase in the number of shares of Common Stock that may be issued under the Company's Employee Stock Purchase Plan from 337,500 shares to 537,500 shares.
-FOR [] AGAINST [] ABSTAIN [] To ratify the selection of Deloitte & Touche LLP as independent auditors for the ensuing year.
-FOR [] AGAINST [] ABSTAIN [] In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
-MARK BOX AT RIGHT IF AN ADDRESS CHANGE OR COMMENTS AND NOTE AT LEFT [] MARK HERE IF YOU PLAN TO ATTEND THE ANNUAL MEETING [] Signature: Date: Signature: Date: NOTE: Please sign exactly as name appears hereon.
+2. To approve the increase in the number of shares of Consisted under the Company's Employee Stock Purchase Plato 537,500 shares.
+FOR [] AGAINST [] ABSTAIN [] - 3.
+To ratify the selection of Deloitte & Touche LLP as is the ensuing year.
+FOR [] AGAINST [] ABSTAIN [] ndependent auditors for In their discretion, the Proxies are authorized to vote business as may properly come before the meeting or any - MARK BOX AT RIGHT IF AN ADDRESS CHANGE OR COMMENTS AND N OTE AT LEFT [] MARK HERE IF YOU PLAN TO ATTEND THE ANNUAL MEETING [] Signature: Date: Signature: Date: NOTE: Please sign exactly as name appears hereon.
+If the stock is registered in

+NOTE: Please sign exactly as name appears hereon.
 If the stock is registered in the names of two or more persons, each should sign.
 When signing as an executor, administrator, trustee, guardian, or attorney, please give full corporate name by an authorized officer.
 If a partnership, please sign in full partnership name by an authorized person.